 Types of coloured contact lenses

-Coloured contact lenses allow you to change your eye colour and create a look that's subtle, bold or anywhere in between — whether you want to enhance your everyday look or choose a crazy design for Halloween and other special occasions.
+Coloured contact lenses allow you to change your eye colour and create a look that's subtle, bold or anywhere in between — whether you want to enhance your everyday look or choose a crazy design for a party or other special occasions.

-Colour contacts are available with or without lens power to correct short sightedness, long sightedness or astigmatism.
+Coloured contacts are available with or without lens power to correct short-sightedness, long-sightedness or astigmatism.
 Regardless whether you desire colour contact lenses for vision correction or just to change your eye colour, you need a contact lens prescription from your optometrist to wear them.